 Nomad offers two unique ways to get on the bus -- full-time and part-time schooling.

-Full-time students will attend NOMAD Monday-Friday, participating in the full curriculum.
-These students will belong to one of two student cohorts consisting of seven-ten students lead by an educator.
-They will move through the curriculum both as individual cohorts and as a larger group with all NOMAD students.
+Full-time students attend Nomad Monday-Friday, participating in the full curriculum.
+These students will belong to one of two student cohorts consisting of eight-ten students lead by an educator.
+They will move through the curriculum both as individual cohorts and as a larger group with all Nomad students.

-Two days a week will be dedicated to the Humanities curriculum, two days to the STEM curriculum and one day to building and sustaining unique community systems modeled after our larger society (i.e. governement system, art gallery, etc.)
+Two days a week are dedicated to the Humanities curriculum, two days to the STEM curriculum, and one day to our unique Friday program that entails building and sustaining unique community systems modeled after our larger society (see more under the ‘FRIDAYS’ heading).

 The two together

 The full-time and part-time schoolers will be moving through the curriculum together.
-The only difference between the two groups of students will simply be the addition of Fridays.
+The only difference between the two groups of students will simply be the days that they attend.